-Roel Nollet is an independent journalist and documentary maker with over 10 years of experience in socially engaged documentary projects.
+Roel Nollet is a journalist and documentary maker based in Antwerp, Belgium.

 Basic information